bladecoder/blade-ink-ffi/README.md

 # blade-ink-ffi
-C foreign function interface, so that you can call Blade Ink Rust library from C.
+A wrapper library providing a C FFI for [Blade Ink](https://crates.io/crates/bladeink).
+Now you can call Blade Ink Rust library from C!

 Here we have an example of use extracted from the test that can be found in `tests/binc_test.c`: